 Here is where I will be honest with you all, these subscription boxes are not the cheapest on the market.
-To get the Panda Crate for 6 months, for example, will cost you £88.55.
+Getting the Panda Crate for 6 months, for example, will cost you £88.55.
 This price is for three boxes (one box every 2 months) and includes postage as well – which is usually around £4.70 per box.
 The actual subscription box price for 6 months (three boxes) is about £87 but as you are taking the 6-month plan you get a small discount of about £12-£13 off.
-So in effect, the longer subscription plan you take, the more of a discount you will get.
+So in effect, the longer the subscription plan you take, the more of a discount you will get.
 This is pretty much the same for all subscription box services.

 Related Post: Review of my favourite Baby Wrap

 This is a great option if you were looking to purchase a subscription of this length as a gift to someone, or if your budget allows it then great.
 My husband wasn’t too impressed with the price of course, especially during social distancing and lockdown times but I find these super helpful.
-The items you get and play/ developmental idea that come with it (plus postage) makes the KiwiCo sensory play subscription box worth getting.
+The items you get and play/ developmental idea that comes with it (plus postage) makes the KiwiCo sensory play subscription box worth getting.